-Gualdo Tadino is a small town in Umbria where Julius III stayed during the time he was a Cardinal and here his coat of arms can be found in the central fountain.
+Gualdo Tadino is a small town in Umbria where Julius III stayed during the time he was a Cardinal and here his coat of arms could be found in the central fountain until a few years ago.
 The artist was not a master!
 A few years later Spello, a nearby town, had a new fountain right in the main square: it was a gift by the new pope: Julius III.

 Bologna was the second city of the Papal State but retains very few coats of arms, because in 1797, under the influence of the French Revolution, all signs of the Popes were destroyed.
 Yet the fašade of Palazzo Comunale still shows, disguised as decorations, the symbols of Julius III.